nextcloud/all-in-one/readme.md

 - An example for Linux is `-e NEXTCLOUD_DATADIR="/mnt/ncdata"`.
 - On macOS it might be `-e NEXTCLOUD_DATADIR="/var/nextcloud-data"`
-- For Synology it may be `/volume1/docker/nextcloud/data`.
+- For Synology it may be `-e NEXTCLOUD_DATADIR="/volume1/docker/nextcloud/data"`.
 - On Windows it might be `-e NEXTCLOUD_DATADIR="/host_mnt/c/your/data/path"` (This Windows example would be equivalent to `C:\your\data\path` on the Windows host.
 So you need to translate the path that you want to use into the correct format.)

 ⚠ Please make sure to apply the correct permissions to the chosen directory before starting Nextcloud the first time (not needed on Windows).